doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

     $sql = "SELECT * FROM articles";
     $stmt = $conn->query($sql); // Simple, but has several drawbacks

-The query method executes and the sql and returns a database statement object.
+The query method executes the sql and returns a database statement object.
 A database statement object can be iterated to retrieve all the rows that matched the query until there are no more rows: